 TCM Classic — This story on the effects of blue light exposure originally ran in 2016, but it feels more important than ever so we decided to bring it back!

-We’ve got good news and we’ve got bad news: all the effort we’ve invested into protecting our skin from the sun is 100% necessary – but if you spend any time in front of a screen, those SPFs and sunspot serums might not be enough.
+With all the effort we’ve invested into protecting our skin from the sun, we owe it to ourselves to protect our skin (as well as our eyes) from too much artificial light.
 The high-energy “blue light” emitted from LED-lit tech doesn’t burn the way too much time under the sun does, but new research shows that it can cause the same kind of damage.
 Does this mean every time we embark on an email spree, indulge in some digital retail therapy or binge-watch the latest buzz show, we’re subjecting our skin to premature aging?
 Obviously, we needed to find out.

-Repairing current damage can be as simple as investing in a powerful serum, like these natural options.
-But as most of us can’t even imagine an analog life, never mind live one, what’s a complexion-conscious girl to do in the long run?
+Repairing current damage from too much “junk light” can be as simple as investing in a powerful serum, like these natural options.
+But, as most of us can’t even imagine an analog life, never mind live one, what’s a complexion-conscious girl to do in the long run?
 Before panicking (we’ve already gone there and back), know that this issue is already popping up on the radars of natural beauty brands that take skincare as seriously as we do.
 MAKE Beauty has created one of the first blue light protective primers, that both shields our skin from screen damage and helps it become healthier in front of it.

 On Blue Light Exposure